How to Find External Links in Excel? (Step by Step)

 - In the list box displayed, see the Formula column for formulas that contain .xl.
 For this example, Excel has found multiple cases.

-- For selecting the particular cell with an external reference, in the list box, click on the cell address link for that row.
+- Or selecting the particular cell with an external reference, in the list box, click on the cell address link for that row.

-#2 – For Finding External Links Used in Defined Names
+#2 – Steps to Find External Links Used in Defined Names

-- Go to Formulas tab then, Click on Name manager in defined names group.
+- Step 1 – Go to the Formulas tab; then, Click on Name manager in excel in the defined names group.

-- Check for each entry in the list and for external references look in the Refers to the column.
+- Step 2 – Check for each entry in the list, and for external references, look in the Refers to the column.
 External references contain a reference to another workbook.

-#3 – For Finding External Links Used in Excel Objects
+#3 – Step to Find External Links Used in Excel Objects

-- In the home tab of the Excel window, in editing group, under find & select option, click on Go To Special option.
+- Step 1 – In the home tab of the Excel window, in the Editing group, under find & select option, click on Go To Special option.

-- Select objects & click ok.
+- Step 2 – Select objects & click ok.
 All objects on the active worksheet will be selected.
-For moving between each of the selected objects, press the Tab key
+For moving between each of the selected objects, press the Tab key on the keyboard.

-- For a reference to another workbook look in the formula bar of an image, such as [Budget Excel Template.xlsx].
+- Step 3 – For a reference to another workbook, look in the formula bar of an image, such as [Budget Excel Template.xlsx].

-#4 – For Finding External Links Used in Chart Titles
+#4 – Steps to Find External Links Used in Chart Titles

-#5 – For Finding Links Used in Excel Chart Data Series
+#5 – Steps to For Find External Links Used in Excel Chart Data Series

-- Select the chart that you want to check.
-On the Format tab, in the Current Selection group, click the arrow next to the Chart Elements box then, click the data series that you want to check.
+- Step 1 – Select the chart that you want to check.
+On the Format tab, in the Current Selection group, click the arrow next to the Chart Elements box then click the data series that you want to check.

-#6 – For Finding External Links Using Edit Links Option
+#6 – Steps to Find External Links Using Edit Links Option

-- It will open the Edit Links dialog box which will be having a list of all the worksheets that are being linked.
+- Step 2 – It will open the Edit Links dialog box, which will be having a list of all the worksheets that are being linked.

-- Click on Break Links excel option to convert all linked cells to values.
+- Step 3 – Click on the Break Links excel option to convert all linked cells to values.